LiquidCake/Soft-AT/README.md

 **For same reason i wasn't able to order and test board with actual 74LS series chips so it was tested only with 74LS's Soviet clones that i had easily available.
 They should be pretty much identical to original chips though**

-**And this is also why there are no pictures of assembled and properly installed board**
+**And this is also why there are no real pictures of assembled and properly installed board, only 3d renders**

 ### Description:
 Board was developed using `Proteus 8`, project files are provided as well as schematics and model screenshots